 You may be trying for nothing more than a creamy pudding such as "mother used to make" or a freshly baked pie "like Grandma once set on the table," but like as not the taste you seek goes far back beyond your mother's or grandmother's time.
 We crave the comforting traditional flavors!

 Many of these favorite family dishes can be traced back to the European continent, the origin of so many Canadian and American peoples, and their time-honored recipes.
-That's true of the amazing desserts that follow.
+That's true of the international dessert recipes featured on this site, and the amazing desserts you'll be able to make.

 Submitted by Pam, South Africa